AnthonyMitchellCole/car-rental-revenue-optimization/README.md

 The project was completed using Excel and also paired with a PowerPoint.
 Features include the main model and dashboard in Excel, which is split into 3 separate worksheets, and a supplemental PowerPoint to quickly get across the big picture.

+Final recommendations based on the data available was to increase branch counts and eliminate dispensable vehicle stock.